federatedplatforms/Docker-BDI-Node/README.md

-# Docker BDI Node
+# Docker FEDeRATED Node

-This repository contains the necessary files to configure a BDI node and run it via docker compose.
+This repository contains the necessary files to configure a FEDeRATED Node and run it via docker compose.

 ## Components

-The BDI node is composed by the following components:
+The FEDeRATED Node is composed by the following components:

 - API
 - Corda